simphotonics/minimal_test/README.md

 To keep the library as simple as possible, test files are not parsed and there is no provision to generate and inspect a node-structure of test-groups and tests.
-As such, shuffling of tests is not supported.
+As such, shuffling of tests is currently not supported.

 While it is possible to run **asynchronous** tests, it is recommended to await the completion of the objects being tested before issuing a call to